escchen/Stylization_Abstraction_Photos/README.md

 # Stylization_Abstraction_Photos
-Implementation of the Stylization and Abstraction of Photographs
+Implementation of the Stylization and Abstraction of Photographs research paper